-There are three parts to your skills analysis that come with your downloaded worksheets.
+There are three parts to your skills analysis that come with the downloaded worksheets.
 The first two are work papers for identifying your hard and soft skills.
-The last part will document your top skills, meaning the things you are best at, at least at this point.
+The last part will document your top skills, meaning the things you are best at, at least now.
 Also, you will identify the things you are worst at, which might reveal areas of improvement for you.
 We will tackle those later during your learning plan.

 Keep in mind that your skills are a source of pride for you.
 When people ask you about your skills, your ego comes into play.
 You sometimes exaggerate or embellish them.
 That’s okay to do on your resume; we all do it.
 But here, refrain from it—you are working toward your own growth.
 Nobody else will see this.

 Don’t lie to yourself.
 Instead, be honest and tell the truth.
 Now is the time to put all your cards on the table.
 There are no sleeves in which to conceal any hidden aces.
 You are who you are.
-The point of this process is to identify the base, define the peak, and then help you to create the path that takes you from the bottom to the summit.
-Fuzziness in any of those areas will lead you in the wrong direction.
+This process aims to identify the base, define the peak, and then help you create the path that takes you from the bottom to the summit.
+Fuzziness in any of those areas will lead you in the wrong direction and running in circles.

-So keep that in mind.
-As with your strengths, you can also involve your trusted circle to help you identify your skills.
+As you did with your strengths and weaknesses, you can also involve your trusted circle to help you identify your skills.
 Ask your family to validate the list you came up with.
 See what they say.
 Look at your job’s last performance evaluation.
 Can you identify any connections there?
 The more information you get, the better.
-Just make sure it only comes from trustworthy sources, and that you reflect and think about it and not just merely accept it as a fact.
+Just make sure it only comes from trustworthy sources and that you reflect and think about it and not just merely accept it as a fact.

 This is a journey.
+It’s your journey, and in the end, you’ll be proud of what you’ve accomplished.
 Take your time and do the work, and you will soon reap the results.

 And, as always, once you’ve completed this section, move to the next one, Discover Your Passions.